-Eligible applicants might then be invited to complete an online aptitude assessment.
+Eligible applicants might then be invited to complete an online aptitude or psychometric assessment.
 Tests will most likely be multiple choice or gamified scenarios and are used to predict future performance.
 Some employers also include values testing to ensure long-term engagement and satisfaction.

 Most assessment providers will direct you to a page explaining their tests to help you better prepare before you begin.
 Always familiarise yourself with their testing process!
 The more comfortable you are, the better you will perform.

 This is the period where recruiters and hiring managers get together to review applications and assess performance against the requirements of each role.
-If you’re one of the stand-out candidates, expect to receive a call with an official job offer.
+If you’re one of the stand-out candidates, expect to receive a call with an official job offer!
 The final stage in a recruitment process is signing your employment contract.

 There’s nothing worse than being over-prepared – said no one ever!
 The more familiar you get with this process, the more success you'll have with your applications, and the best thing you can do to boost your chance of success is to do your research and practice where possible.
 If you want the ultimate opportunity to do this, keep an eye out for our annual Top100 Future Leaders Competition, where we put university students to the test (literally), by taking you through a full mock graduate recruitment process - applications open in August!